Iran temporarily releases 70,000 prisoners as coronavirus cases surge

 Despite the warnings, however, authorities have said there has been heavy traffic in recent days on roads headed north to the Caspian Sea, a traditional Nowruz vacation spot.

-Reporting by Babak Dehghanpisheh; Editing by Alison Williams and Pravin Char
+Reporting by Babak Dehghanpisheh; additional reporting by Stephanie Nebehay in Geneva; Editing by Pravin Char anr Mark Potter